Listed Home Extension Ideas – 17 Amazing Extensions to Listed Buildings

 Glass Porch Addition to Listed Home by IQ glass

 The red brick property features an unusual stair turret at the rear, so the owners sought a design that would preserve this historic feature while adding space and light.
+The frameless glazed porch connects sympathetically and with minimal alterations to the limestone wall, allowing the historic details to remain on show.

-11. Oak Frame Extension to Listed Farmhouse
+16. Oak Frame Extension to Listed Farmhouse

-Oakwrights were enlisted to design and construct a new extension to this 18th century Grade II listed farmhouse after it was knocked down and rebuilt due to structural dangers.
+Oakwrights were enlisted to design and construct a new extension to this 18th-century grade II listed farmhouse after it was knocked down and rebuilt due to structural dangers.

 Oak frame extension to a listed farmhouse by Oakwrights

 The striking addition to the home was designed using Oakwrights’ specialist 3D cad cam software, working to the dimension provided by full 3D laser scan of the back of the house.
+The result is an impressive extension to the home, blending well with the existing property and successfully adding a new charming feel.

 see the home

-12. Contemporary Extension to Listed Barn
+17. Contemporary Extension to Listed Barn

 Jonathan and Zahra Chambers were after a home that would give them more privacy, a large outdoor area and a comfortable, family-friendly feeling for their 10-year-old daughter.